 Do not take this risk.

 Anything you say to an investigator can and will be used against you in a formal proceeding.
-Administrative law is a specialized field that operates differently than criminal or civil court.
+Administrative law is a specialized field that operates differently from criminal or civil courts.
 At Elevate Legal Services, PLLC, we step in as your shield.

 How Professional Representation Protects You: